 Effective social media management encompasses myriad skills – all of the above, for starters, as well as others like digital advertising and pay-per-click (PPC) campaigns.

 5. Mobile marketing

-If you thought the number of people on social media was staggering, then hold onto your hat – according to the same We Are Social report, almost two-thirds of the population now has a mobile phone.
-That’s 4.92 billion people!
+If you thought the number of people on social media was staggering, then hold onto your hat – according to the GSMA Mobile Economy report, there are 5.2 billion unique mobile phone users in the world!
 It’s not surprising, therefore, that now more than half of the world’s web traffic comes from mobile phones.

 That’s why your marketing A-Team needs to know how to utilise mobile technology to its full extent, whether that’s through mobile web design, mobile ads, or mobile apps.

 Hmm, I think my team’s missing a core skill or two – what should I do?

 If you think you might have found a few gaps, don’t fret.
 Here are some of the steps you can take to bring your team up to where they need to be.

 Hiring someone (or some people) with the necessary skills is a possibility – assuming you have the necessary funding to support a new hire.